zerofo/sys-con/README.md

 2. Go to "Control Panel" > "Device Manager" and find your USB device under "Human Interface Devices".
 3. Double click the device or right click and select Properties.
 4. Go to the "Details" tab and select "Hardware IDs" to view its PID and VID.
 The PID/VID should look like "HID\VID_0810&PID_0001&...", that will become: `[0810-0001]`
 5. Open "joy.cpl" (Either from Win+R or directly in Start Menu)
 6. Select your controller and click "Properties"
 7. Here you should see a panel with button ID (1, 2, 3 ...), press the button and note them (Which button is associated to which ID).
-8. Now Edit /config/sys-con/config.ini on your switch sdcard and add:
+8. Now Edit /config/sys-con/config.ini on your switch sdcard and edit your controller vid-pid section:
 ```
 [0810-0001]
 B=3